cppgamedev/cppgamedev.github.io/README.md

 ###### Updated the Calendar feature on the index page
 Found a neat little library to use for our calendar that displays current date, days with events and so much more.
 Event better works alongside Bootstrap and Jquery.
 - **Future consideration : ** Instead of having a floating button with the calendar icon, this will be changed to a section side content that will have the calendar and some quick links like general club information and things of that nature.
+###### Updated Officer Profile Pictures
+Officer pictures were updated with 17-18 and appropriate roles.